vega/altair/doc/user_guide/data.rst

 EPSG:4326 first.

-If your data comes in a different projection with units in meters than the projection type `(type: 'identity', reflectY': True)` might be an option.
-It draws the geomtries in a cartesian grid without applying a projection configuration.
+If your data comes in a different projection with units in meters than the projection and you don't have the option to reproject try the projection type `(type: 'identity', reflectY': True)`.
+It draws the geometries in a cartesian grid without applying a projection configuration.

 .. _data-winding-order:

 Winding order
 ~~~~~~~~~~~~~
-LineString and Polygon geometries contain coordinates in an order: lines go in a
+LineString, Polygon and MultiPolygon geometries contain coordinates in an order: lines
-certain direction, and polygon rings do too.
+go in a certain direction, and polygon rings do too.
 The GeoJSON-like structure of the
-__geo_interface__ recommends the right-hand rule winding order.
-Meaning that the
+__geo_interface__ recommends the right-hand rule winding order for Polygon and
-exterior rings should be counterclockwise and interior rings are clockwise.
-While it
+MultiPolygons.
+Meaning that the exterior rings should be counterclockwise and interior
-recommends the right-hand rule winding order, it does not reject geometries do not use
+rings are clockwise.
+While it recommends the right-hand rule winding order, it does not
-the right-hand rule.
+reject geometries do not use the right-hand rule.

-Altair does NOT follow the right-hand rule for geometires, but uses the left-hand rule.
+Altair does NOT follow the right-hand rule for geometries, but uses the left-hand rule.
 Meaning that exterior rings should be clockwise and interior rings should be
 counterclockwise.

-If you face a problem regarding winding orders, try to force the left-hand rule on your
+If you face a problem regarding winding order, try to force the left-hand rule on your
-data before usage in Altair.
+data before usage in Altair:

 .. altair-plot::
     :output: repr